Source: BankRate.com / #Housing #Economy

-NEW YORK, NY - Following last week's jump, mortgage rates pulled back this week, with the benchmark 30-year fixed mortgage rate sliding to 3.59 percent according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.34 discount and origination points.
+NEW YORK, NY - Mortgage rates pulled back this week, with the benchmark 30-year fixed mortgage rate retreating to 4.29 percent, according to Bankrate.com's weekly national survey.
+The 30-year fixed mortgage has an average of 0.29 discount and origination points.

 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-The overwhelming majority of respondents, 86 percent, see mortgage rates remaining more or less unchanged over the coming week.
-Just 14 percent forecast a decline, and no one expects further increases over the next seven days.
+Half of the panelists don't expect mortgage rates to change in the coming week, while one-third forecast a rebound.
+Just 17 percent predict further declines in mortgage rates in the next seven days.